dubniczky/Remote-Keylogger/readme.md

 The server collects the logs from the client and stores them in a file unique for each user based on IP address.

+Local logs are retained until the packet is successfully saved on the server.

 ## Usage

 ### Setting up the keylogger